 Trick-or-Treaters and other Guests:

-During parties and loud gatherings, your dog might be more comfortable in another area of your home unless she is used to these types of events and has done well in the past.
-Provide a quieter space for them to relax and calm down; perhaps provide a tasty treat such as a raw carrot to chew on with some music on low.
+During parties and loud gatherings, your dog might be more comfortable in another area of your home, provide a quieter space for them to relax and calm down; perhaps provide a tasty treat such as a raw carrot to chew on with some music on low.

 Halloween Costumes for Dogs:

 Some dogs don’t mind getting dressed in costumes however other dogs can become scared or uncomfortable in clothing of any type.
-If you want to dress your dog up, start simple and see how they handle it; if they do not like it then don’t push the issue as this will cause stress and anxiety.
-Try a Halloween bandanna or collar instead!
+If you want to dress your dog up, start simple and see how they handle it; if they do not like it then don’t push the issue as this will cause stress and anxiety, maybe try a Halloween bandana or collar instead!

-If your dog is ok with getting dressed up, choose a costume that fits comfortably and allows he dog to move freely.
-If it is too tight, it could cut irritation and encourage chewing etc. Loose-fitting outfits can trip your dog or get caught on objects around the house.
-Because of these potential dangers and never leave your dog unattended in the costume as they could become injured or may ingest parts of the costume and choke, become sick, or develop gastrointestinal blockages.
+If your dog is ok with getting dressed up, choose a costume that fits comfortably and allows he dog to move freely; if it is too tight, it could cause irritation and encourage chewing etc. and loose-fitting outfits can trip your dog or get caught on objects around the house.
+Because of these potential dangers it is advised that you never leave your dog unattended in a costume as they could become injured or may ingest parts of the costume and choke, become sick, or develop blockages.

 Remember to keep lit pumpkins well away from your dogs, dogs are very inquisitive and could knock the pumpkin on the floor risking a fire or even burning themselves.

-Battery powered and electrical decorations should also be kept out of your dog’s reach.
-Batteries can be very harmful to dogs if they chew them causing chemical burns or if swallowed they could cause blockages and chewing wires risks burns and electrocution.
+Battery powered and electrical decorations should also be kept out of your dog’s reach as they are batteries very harmful to dogs; is chewed, batteries can cause chemical burns or if swallowed, they could cause blockages and chewing wires risks burns and electrocution.

 Also make sure you do a sweep of your garden before letting your dog out, more and more people are celebrating Halloween with fireworks and sparklers as well as trick or treating.
 There are many things your dog could hurt themselves on so please be sure to clear your garden of any debris before allowing your dog outside.

 Your dog can be part of Halloween fun if you play it safe.
-As always, follow common dog safety rules and be mindful of your dog: be certain that your dog wears current identification at all times, keep your dog on a lead when outdoors, and keep them safe from potentially dangerous situations.
+As always, follow common dog safety rules and be mindful of your dog: be certain that your dog wears current identification at all times and keep your dog on a lead when outdoors.

 Comments are closed.